nicholassmart/infinitebottleapp/_pages/privacypolicy.md

 ---

 **Last updated**
-July 18 2020
+September 27 2020

 # Privacy Policy
 <br>

-The developers of Subnetwork do not collect or store data from you, period.
+The developer of Infinite Bottle does not collect or store data from you, period.

-Subnetwork saves limited subnet configuration data only at the request of you, the user, and stores this data only on your local device using CoreData.
-It is not accessible to the developers of Subnetwork or any third party.
+Infinite Bottle utilizes Apple's CoreData and CloudKit frameworks to store and sync your data across your iOS devices.
+No data you provide to Infinite Bottle is accessible to the developers of Infinite Bottle or any third party.